Building DOSE in 5 Days

 John B Johnson

-Principal, a small studio
+Principal of a small studio

 When we started the branding process for DOSE one aspect was abundantly clear, sharing perspective.
 To do that, the identity needed to be clear and bold without taking away from the voices it's meant to amplify.
 In our research we stumbled upon a typeface, MARTIN, inspired by the font used in posters during the MLK labour strikes.
 It’s strong and structural, but removed from the digital feeling of modern typography.